Your tool kit

 Is it mandatory for me to include an assessment of the bush fire risk in my development application?

 While it may be a requirement of individual councils it is not a requirement for every application.
-Your local Council and the NSW Rural Fire Service will provide you with information and guidelines relating to your particular property and what measures need to be taken to enable your development to proceed.
-Assessment may be made, however, if an assessment can not be completed you will be asked for further information.
+Your local Council and the NSW RFS can provide you with information and guidelines relating to what measures need to be taken to enable your development to proceed.

-Appendix 4 of Planning for Bush Fire Protection 2006 outlines the submission requirements of development applications on bush fire prone land.
-In addition, the NSW RFS has provided Applicants Kits to assist people in preparing a report for single dwelling developments.
+Planning for Bush Fire Protection outlines the submission requirements for development applications on bush fire prone land.
+In addition, the NSW RFS has provided Single Dwelling Application Kits to assist people in preparing an assessment and report for single dwellings.

 If my council requires my development application to include a bush fire report, how will I go about providing it?

-On the NSW RFS website you will find various Guidelines, publications and Applicant Kits.
-These kits will take you through the step by step instructions for completing a bush fire assessment report and can be accessed via the website.
+On the NSW RFS website you will find various guidelines, publications and applicant kits.
+These kits will take you through the step by step instructions for completing a bush fire assessment and report and can be accessed via the website.

-Alternatively, you can engage the services of bush fire planning and design consultants who can prepare a professional report for the development application.
-Contact details for bush fire planning and design consultants can be found on the internet in the yellow pages.
-Contact details for consultants that have received formal accreditation can be found on the Fire Protection Association of Australia website (www.fpaa.com.au).
+Alternatively, you can engage the services of recognised bush fire consultants who can prepare a professional report for the development application.
+Contact details for recognised bush fire consultants can be found on the Fire Protection Association of Australia website (www.fpaa.com.au).

-If an applicant needs help with their application in order to comply with Planning for Bush Fire Protection 2006, what does the NSW Rural Fire Service suggest?
+If an applicant needs help with their application in order to comply with Planning for Bush Fire Protection, what does the NSW RFS suggest?

 It is not mandatory for applicants to provide an independent report prepared by a consultant.
-Planning for Bush Fire Protection 2006 along with the Applicants Kits should give applicants all the information needed.
+Planning for Bush Fire Protection along with the applicant kits should give applicants all the information needed.

 Will these requirements delay the processing of development applications?